Dogmeat88/diy-solar-battery/README.md

 Notes:
 - Verify RS485 wiring and BMS firmware/configuration for your pack topology.
-- Test balancing and alarm thresholds on a bench before connecting the full pack.

 ### CT Clamp (Power Measurement)
 Used to measure import/export current for the inverter.